mberezovik/Symplectically_self_polar_polytopes/README.md

     - This programm generates symplectically self-polar polytopes starting from fixed polytope.
     - Specify the vertices of your polytope in the file "Vertices.txt" and run programm by run file "create_self_polar.py"

-If you have additional question, please ask me through my email: m.berezovik@gmail.com
+If you have additional questions, please ask me through my email: m.berezovik@gmail.com